Search

 Back to top

 Not all types of hazards are covered by any one control banding method.
 It is essential to make sure that the method you are using was created to cover the hazards you wish to control.
-For example, safe handing of certain chemicals with a specific toxic effect may be covered, but flammability and reactivity hazards may not have been addressed by the control banding system.
+For example, safe handling of certain chemicals with a specific toxic effect may be covered, but flammability and reactivity hazards may not have been addressed by the control banding system.
 The recommendation for these types of hazards is to seek expert advice for appropriate control strategies.

 There is also some risk in generalizing hazards when using control banding.
 For example, a product with an annoying odour but low toxicity may need local exhaust for employee comfort, even though the control band may suggest that dilution ventilation would be adequate.